-As mentioned above in 1.4 Definition of 'Cartel Conduct', the Board is entitled to impose administrative monetary fines within eight years of the date of infringement.
+The Board is entitled to impose administrative monetary fines within eight years of the date of infringement.
 In the case of a single continuous infringement, the eight-year period starts from the day on which the infringement ceased or repeated.
 The eight-year limitation period is suspended when the Board takes any action to investigate a claimed infringement.

-As regards private actions, the general provisions of the Turkish Code of Obligations are applicable for the statute of limitations.
+As regards private actions, the general provisions of the Turkish Code of Obligations are applicable to the statute of limitation.
 Accordingly, for a claim arising from a competition law infringement, the statute of limitation is two years from the date the plaintiff learns about the damage and who is liable from the damage, and in any case ten years from the event that caused the harm to the plaintiff.